4W4I5/Semester-5-Notes/CySec-2/CySec2 24 August, 2023.md

 		- Deterrence: Understanding the attacker and then informing them of the consequences
-		- Transference: Transfer the risk to a 3rd party [Case Study - HeartBleed Exploit](Case%20Study%20-%20HeartBleed%20Exploit.md) `Case Study: Pegasus notes needed here`
+		- Transference: Transfer the risk to a 3rd party [Case Study - HeartBleed Exploit](Case%20Study%20-%20HeartBleed%20Exploit.md) Case Study - Pegasus Spyware

 ## Advanced Persistent Threats (APT)